Chemex Brewing Guide starts with one goal: brewing a clean, balanced cup. Fresh beans and proper technique deliver the best results.

 Step 2: Add Coffee

-Place the Chemex on your scale and tare to zero.
+Place the Chemex on your scale and tare it to zero before brewing.

 Step 3: Bloom the Coffee